 This framework needs to be carefully managed to ensure that help offered to one group does not come to be seen as a burden for any other group, but is heralded for its fairness and impartiality.

 Immigrants and their families often do jobs others will not, at the pay and conditions offered.
-This became evident during the COVID-19 pandemic in 2020, when they were shown to be the backbone of health and social care services and indispensable to agriculture and food processing.
+This has become evident during the COVID-19 pandemic, when they have been shown to be the backbone of health and social care services and indispensable to agriculture and food processing.
 Their over-representation there has not received the same attention as their under-representation in higher levels of management.
 Both outcomes are the result of inadequate policies but an overall strategy is the thing most missing.
 Wessex and other regional governments should have a continuing role, working with employers, trade unions and educational institutions, in meeting our labour needs in a just and sustainable way.
 This means better planning of training and development opportunities, both to ensure that labour needs are met from our own human resources as far as possible, and that no-one with the ability to progress is inhibited from doing so.
 Pay and conditions must better reflect the importance of key workers to society.
 Where barriers to advancement exist, ways to overcome them should be identified, accepting that, as progression to proficiency takes time, under-representation must not be remedied at the expense of public confidence.

 We do not have a stereotype of what a Wessex person should look or sound like, how they should dress or what customs they should observe.
 We value the culture of Wessex and believe it should be accessible for everyone.
 We defend it against its detractors.
 We acknowledge our inheritance from the original kingdom of Wessex, enriched by all who have come to contribute, not to dominate or to exploit.
 That does not mean we tell anyone how to live their lives; we would rather they feel free to be fully themselves, without pressure to conform: ‘live and let live’.
 The myth is ‘you can be black and British, but you have to be white to be English’.
 We disagree and we know of no reason why a West Indian should not equally revel in being a West Saxon.